-Nigeria is a nation of great diversity, ethnically. linguistically and in religion, tensions due to this diversity simmer below the surface of Nigerian society and at times they break out in to open conflict.
-Grace International School was established on the premise that young people from diverse backgrounds can and should co-exist in a positive and harmonious educational environment.
+Nigeria is a nation of great diversity, ethnically. linguistically and in religion.
+Tensions due to this diversity simmer below the surface of Nigerian society and at times break out in to open conflict.
+Graceland International School was established on the premise that young people from diverse backgrounds can and should co-exist in a positive and harmonious educational environment.
 Such an environment would foster understanding and tolerance.

 Feb 2009 - Gathering Data For First School

 Many families cannot afford the costs associated with an education.
 In addition to tuition, parents are also responsible for providing their children with uniforms, school books, and supplies.
 These costs are more than many families can provide.
 When a family has limited resources for education they usually choose to send their boys to school over their girls.

 The policy of the government is hindered by a shortage of funds and resources.
 This results in a continuing shortage of schools, facilities and teachers available for even basic education.
 The result is inadequate facilities for the eligible number of children and youth.
 AEP has provided donated school texts and other teaching supplies for the school.

 Apr 2014 - Computers for Grace International School

 Jun 2016 - Yoruba Society of CT Donates Funds for Laptops

 Dec 2017 - Book Drive For Graceland International School

 Jun 2018 - Stocking the Resource Library at Graceland International School